fieldOfView/Cura-SimpleShapes/README.md

 TempFanTower.py
 -----

-Description:  postprocessing-script to easily use an temptower and not use 10 changeAtZ-scripts
+Description:  postprocessing-script to easily to create a temptower and not use 10 changeAtZ-scripts

  The default values are for this temptower PLA model : [PLA TempTower 220 - 180°C](./models/TempTowerPLA.stl)
 - Temp Tower PLA de 220 à 180